Kampi/ESP32-SIM70XX/README.md

 - Fill in the required informations
 - Run `make`
 - Execute the demo application
-- The demo is fetching the time from the given NTP server
-- After fetching the time the demo end

 ### MQTT

+This demo open a connection to a given MQTT broker.
+The demo will subscribe and publish data to the given topics.
+After receiving a message from the subscripted topic the demo ends.

 #### Prepare the broker